 - Select the checkbox next to the ExtraHop Explore appliance AMI and click Launch.

 - On the Choose an Instance Type page, select the instance type sized for your deployment and then click Next: Configure Instance Details.

 - In the Number of instances text box, type the number nodes in your Explore cluster.

-- Click the Network drop-down list and select the default setting or one of your organization’s VPCs.
+- Click the Network drop-down list and select the default setting or one of the VPCs for your organization.